Nadal demolishes Nishikori to set up semi-final showdown with Federer

 The match was interrupted at 4-2 because of a fast approaching thunderstorm, but the hour-long delay failed to hand Nishikori a lifeline.

-Upon resumption, Nadal swiftly ended Nishikori’s nightmare ordeal, wrapping it up on the first match point.
+Upon resumption, Nadal swiftly ended Nishikori’s nightmare, wrapping it up on the first match point to reach the last four in Paris for the 12th time.

+He is bidding to become the first player to win the same Grand Slam 12 times.

 Reporting by Julien Pretot; Editing by Pritha Sarkar